SamVeras/AnotacoesCC/DS1.md

 ### 2.1 Insertion Sort

 > [...]
 Insertion sort works the way you might sort a hand of playing cards.
 Start with an empty
 > left hand and the cards in a pile on the table.
-Pick up the ûrst card in the pile and hold it with
+Pick up the first card in the pile and hold it with
 > your left hand.
 Then, with your right hand, remove one card at a time from the pile, and insert it
 > into the correct position in your left hand.
 As Figure 2.1 illustrates, you find the correct
 > position for a card by comparing it with each of the cards already in your left hand, starting at